IBM-Cloud/terraform-provider-ibm/website/docs/r/lb.html.markdown

 The following attributes are exported:

 * `id` - The unique identifier of the local load balancer.
+* `hostname` - The host name of the local load balancer.
 * `ip_address` - The IP address of the local load balancer.
 * `subnet_id` - The unique identifier of the subnet associated with the local load balancer.
 * `ssl_enabled` - The status of whether the local load balancer provides SSL capability.